 | Time of Transaction | Transactions at odd hours | Late-night withdrawals |

 When a bank account is compromised, subtle yet significant alterations to account settings often precede overt fraudulent activity.
-These unexpected account changes serve as critical warning signs indicating unauthorized access.
 Key indicators include:

 - Unexpected fees appearing without prior authorization or explanation.